 This function can be used to provide a remote alarm after a preset period when the bed is vacated.
 It can be set to allow the user to leave the bed for a given time but generate an alarm if they have not returned within a preset time limit.
-The time period between the bed being vacated and the bed occupancy alarm activating can be set between 5 seconds and 8 hours.
-This feature will also stop nuisance alarms from the Shallow Movement sensor, whilst the bed is vacated.
-However to ensure failure of the mat does not permanently inhibit the Shallow Movement, a bed vacation alarm will always happen at least after 8 hours (the maximum time delay possible)
+The time period between the bed being vacated and the bed occupancy alarm activating can be set between 5 seconds and 24 hours.
+This feature will also stop nuisance alarms from the Shallow Movement and Sound sensors, whilst the bed is vacant.
+However to ensure failure of the mat does not permanently inhibit these alarms, a bed vacation alarm will always happen at least after 24 hours (the maximum time delay possible).
+Shorter times MUST be used if the user could fall from bed or move off the mat and thus inhibit the shallow movement or sound detection.
+This function is enabled in the Hidden Menu and allows for two possible sensor types, Bed Sensor or Dynamic